Client Pay Portal

 The UI/UX design process

-“UX design is more of your grand total process of establishing the user’s interaction with your product,” she explains.
-“So, UI design is a part of that.”
+"UX design is more of your total process of establishing the user's interaction with your product," she explains.
+"So, UI design is a part of that since it impacts the appearance of your product's functions."

 1. Empathize: Understand users’ needs.

-From there, Dahlenburg says UI design can be broken up into five subphases: content development, functionality, information architecture, visual design, and interaction design.
+From there, Dahlenburg says UI design can be divided into five subphases: content development, functionality, information architecture, visual design, and interaction design.

-"Once you go through the UI design process, you go back and test,” says Dahlenburg.
-“You have to evaluate to make sure the design you created is effective.
-Depending on your results, you either continue to iterate or move onto the next phase, which is implementation.”
+"Once you go through the UI design process, you go back and test your product repeatedly," says Dahlenburg.
+"You have to evaluate to make sure the design you created is effective.
+Depending on your results, you either continue to iterate or move onto the next phase, which is implementation."

 Content-Image-2-min.png